yoyomonem/The-Sonic-PyGame-Demo/readme.md

 > 🚨⚠️ WARNING ⚠️🚨: This game is discontinued.
-Further use is also discontinued.
+Further playing is also discouraged.

 # Sonic made with [PyGame](https://www.pygame.org)